zzs1020/dotlog/README.md

 ## My Notes

-1. Don't need to type action because action.payload is always same or part of it's state, definition can be found there.
+1. Redefined Action to Action<T>, where T is payload type.
+Because same action can be used in other reducers